aroemers/crustimoney/API.md

   definition contains multiple rules, a map of parsers is returned.
   Optionally an existing map of parsers can be supplied, which can be used by the string grammar.
-The following definition describes the string grammar synxtax in itself:
+The following definition describes the string grammar syntax in itself:

     space           <- [ 	]*
     whitespace      <- [\s]*